ongkyyyyy/architect/logs/Audits.md

 By maintaining these event records, organizations can effectively detect possible security risks and promptly address them to prevent unauthorized system access.

+## View all logs
+We captures and organizes authentication events into a table.
+It keeps track of the event name, user, application, and timestamp.
+You can narrow down the results by filtering based on the event name and application name.
+Filtering on a specific event will provide additional details.

-## Perform a detailed analysis at the user level
+## Perform a detailed analysis
 Administrators can perform a detailed analysis of logs associated with specific users, facilitating comprehensive investigations into specific events.
 The navigation process is straightforward and user-friendly.

 To access user-specific logs, follow these steps: Navigate to User Management, select the desired user, and click on User Logs.
 The resulting table will exclusively display log events performed and triggered by that particular user.